knative/docs/docs/eventing/samples/helloworld/helloworld-python/README.md

 ### Verify that event is received by helloworld-python app

-Helloworld-python app logs the context and the msg of the above event, and replies back with another event.
+The Helloworld-python app logs the context and the msg of the event you created earlier, and replies with another event.

   1. Display helloworld-python app logs
       ```bash